 The Iris was sent to an iris 'garden' in the Wairarapa some years ago to be 'Introduced'.
 This has not happened to date.
 My understanding of 'Introduction' is the offering of a registered Iris for sale to the public, and the listing of the iris in catalogues, printed lists, or advertisements, including advertising in Iris Society publication's, are all the acceptable means of introduction.
 Irises must be recorded as introduced before they become eligible for awards.
 More importantly, previously registered names may be re-used if either the originally registered iris has not been introduced or distributed by name, or does not appear by name in parentage registrations.
 (There are 55 plus New Zealand registered Irises that potentially have an exposure to this ruling)

 Placing this Iris unlabelled on a clubs sales table with a $2.00 price tag, could never remotely be considered as 'Introduced'.

-Another part of the puzzle is how a classy iris that was only registered eight years ago has received no published references in New Zealand, either critiqued or visual apart from a checklist entry, and the plant itself just disappears.
+Another part of this puzzle is how a classy iris that was only registered eight years ago has received no published references in New Zealand including Iris Society publications, either critiqued or visual apart from a checklist entry, and the plant itself just disappears.
 An unusual way you might say to show respect to the hybridiser.

 New Zealand Iris Hybridisers Cumulative Checklist 2011